aimms/how-to/Articles/301/301-Image-Recognition.rst

-Use the IBM image recognition API
+Use the IBM Image Recognition API
 ==================================================================================================

 .. meta::